-Tax and survey data can be identified as the two major data sources concerning the assessment of inequality trend.
+Tax and survey data can be identified as the two major data sources concerning the assessment of inequality trends.
 Both sources predefine the way inequality can be analyzed in fundamental ways.
-The question arises, to what extend the assessment of inequality is affected by the choice of the data source and consequent possibilities and restrictions.
-To be able to answer this question, we describe the current theoretical standards for measuring economic resources and inequality in section 2, which gives a common ground to evaluate the suitability of data sources.
-In section 3 we show in what ways tax or survey data are superior and where special attention concerning the assessment of inequality should be paid.
+The question arises, to what extent the assessment of inequality is affected by the choice of the data source and consequent possibilities and restrictions.
+To answer this question, we describe the current theoretical standards for measuring economic resources and inequality in section 2, which gives a common ground to evaluate the suitability of data sources.
+In section 3 we show in what ways either tax or survey data are superior and where special attention concerning the assessment of inequality should be paid.
 In section 4 we introduce Switzerland as an interesting example for a closer methodological inspection.
-In the light of the above, we assess in section 5 inequality in income with federal tax statistics for Switzerland and show, how the assessment of inequality is affected by the choices researcher have to make, when working with tax data.
-Finally in section 6 we summarize by showing which methodological issues are relatively important and which are negligible.
+In the light of the above, we assess inequality of incomes with federal tax statistics for Switzerland in section 5.
+We show, how the assessment of inequality is affected by the choices researcher have to make, when working with tax data.
+In section 6 we summarize which methodological issues are relatively important and which are negligible.

 Standards on Assessing Economic Inequality

 We identify four areas, which we think are crucial concerning the assessment of economic inequality.
 First of all one has to be clear about the type of economic resources (section 2.1).
-What kind of resources do we look at when we investigate its distribution?
+What kind of resource do we look at when we investigate its distribution?
 Then one has to define the statistical unit to announce among whom inequality occurs (see section 2.2).
-Section 2.3 gives an overview on current inequality measures and discus their central advantages and shortcomings.
-Finally in section 2.4 we discuss the importance of coverage issues, which complete the four areas of inequality relevant methodological issues.
+Section 2.3 gives an overview on inequality measures and discusses their central advantages and shortcomings.
+Section 2.4 addresses the importance of coverage issues.

 Concepts on measuring economic resources

 Most studies on inequality focus on income inequality solely.
 However, recent activities emphasize the need of a broader conceptualization.
-A recent publication from the OECD (2013) condense these ideas into the ICW framework (income, consumption and wealth), which is meant to be an internationally agreed framework on micro-level statistics . and the UNECE/CES recommendations for the 2010 Censuses of Population and Housing (UNECE and EUROSTAT, 2006).
+A recent publication from the OECD (2013) condenses these ideas into the ICW framework (income, consumption and wealth), which is meant to be an internationally agreed framework on micro-level statistics . and the UNECE/CES recommendations for the 2010 Censuses of Population and Housing (UNECE and EUROSTAT, 2006).
 According to the framework it is best to look at income, consumption and wealth as three separate but interrelated dimensions of people’s economic well-being.
 To gain policy relevant insight, it is recommended to look at the distribution of all three distributions simultaneously.
 Some households with low income, for example, may report adequate levels of consumption expenditure or wealth holdings, or vice-versa.

 Because inequality in income is by far the concept, that gets most scholarly attention, we have a closer look at the definition of income.
 Terminology can slightly differ, while common concepts can be identified (for detailed discussion see: OECD (2013, 44), United Nations (2011, 24)).
 Figure 1 shows a stylized framework, which includes a distinction of common income sources and shows the central steps of redistribution, which eventually lead to disposable income: the income measure, which finally shapes the possibility to consume.
 Within this framework common other income definitions are situated.
-The assessment of income inequality is strongly influenced by the definition of the income itself.
-Primary income or disposable incomes for example differ by substantial meaning and by the expected degree of inequality, because the later considers redistribution and the former not.
+The assessment of income inequality is strongly influenced by the definition of income itself.
+Primary income or disposable income for example differ by substantial meaning and by the expected degree of inequality, because the latter considers redistribution and the former does not.

 Figure 1 : Income definitions from market outcome to disposable income Source: OECD (2013:44), own diagram